 For a blog to be easily found by search engines such as Google, it needs to be at least 600 words.
 Posts between 600-1000 words are usually best.
 But don’t be tempted to pad out a post just to make it longer and therefore more searchable.
 That will turn your readers away.

 If your post needs to be long, using images to break up the words is also a great way of keeping your reader interested.
-Add in headings too which will also help search engines find your post and makes longer posts more readable.
-If it’s very long, you could add a blog content list at the start so readers can easily see what’s included and skip to the bit they want if needs be.
+Add in headings too which will also help search engines find your post and make longer posts more readable.
+If it’s very long, you could add a content list at the start so readers can easily see what’s included and skip to the bit they want if needs be.

 Tone

 The best way of connecting with people in a blog post is to use an informal, conversational tone.
 But make sure your spelling is spot on.
 Most web platforms have spelling tools and plugins you can use so don’t worry if you’re spelling isn’t brilliant.
-Make sure you proof read and check the wrong word or version of a word hasn’t been used.
+Make sure you proofread and check the wrong word or version of a word hasn’t been used.

 Short is best

 Short sentences and paragraphs work best as they’re easier to read.
 Again, there are lots of plugins and tools you can use to help with this.
 For example, the WordPress plugin Yoast gives you a readability score.
 That tells you how easy your post is to read and will flag up if your sentences are too long.
-Yoast recommend around 75% of your sentences should have 20 words or less.

 Think about how your brain takes in information.
 Your mind can start to wander off if you’re reading a long sentence.
 And longer sentences can be harder to understand so you lose the point of what’s being said.
 Similarly short paragraphs that are to the point are better than long, rambling ones.
 Try and stick to one point per paragraph.

 When you write a blog post for your business website, the aim is to connect with potential new customers and show them you and your business can be trusted.
 Using a good structure is a great way of doing this.
 The more you write and the more confident you are, the easier it becomes to write this way.
-A well structured post containing quality content will help you show up in more search results.
-If you can, include external links to websites you trust and are relevant to what you’re writing about.

 How I can help